TahaTobaili/AiDA/README.md

 - The LangChain community for the abstractions and integrations.

 Start exploring mathematical concepts with AiDA today and see how AI can transform your learning journey!

----

-This README is formatted to be GitHub-friendly, ensuring a clean and structured presentation of your project.
-Replace placeholders (like the GitHub URL) with your project's specific information before publishing.